Mami Kawada: Retirement

-On January 24, 2016, during the anime concert LisAni, Kawada announced her retirement from the music industry after her final concert on May 21, 2016 at the Tokyo Dome City Hall.
+On January 24, 2016, during the anime concert LisAni, Kawada announced her retirement from the music industry after her final concert on May 21, 2016, at the Tokyo Dome City Hall.
 Her song "Believe in the sky", which is used as the theme song to the 2016 smartphone game Ao no Kanata no Four Rhythm: Eternal Sky, was released in an AoKana vocal album on May 1, 2016, A final compilation album titled Mami Kawada Best "F" was released on November 22, 2016; the limited edition includes three Blu-ray discs featuring her music videos, a video recording of her final concert, and a documentary on her career and final concert.
 A video recording of her final concert was made available through streaming on D Anime Store's website.
 She made an appearance at NBCUniversal Entertainment Japan's 25th anniversary concert on February 3, 2018, where she announced her marriage to long-time producer Tomoyuki Nakazawa.
 She also wrote the lyrics to the song "Gravitation", which was used as the opening theme to the anime series A Certain Magical Index III; the song was performed by Maon Kurosaki.
 Although retired from professional singing, she remains active as a lyricist and occasional composer.

+In 2026, Kawada was announced as a vocalist on a cover of Maon Kurosaki's "Magic∞world" for Kurosaki's memorial tribute album Memories Last, marking her first studio recording since 2016.